TyeolRik/RandomTests/README.md

 ## How did I test?

 ```
-$ ./go_mathrand.out 12345 | pv | dieharder -a -g 200 >> ./test_results.txt
+$ go run .
+12345 | pv | dieharder -a -g 200 >> ./test_results.txt
 ```

 [pv](http://manpages.ubuntu.com/manpages/focal/man1/pv.1.html) shows  the  progress  of  data  through  a pipeline by giving information such as time elapsed, percentage completed (with progress bar), current throughput rate, total data transferred, and ETA.

 So, using pipeline, generate all pseudo-random bytes from code, send to pv, and finally send to dieharder for test.
+Of course, you can just execute (executable compiled) binary file instead of ```go run .
+12345```.
+It's just example.

 ```-a``` means "All tests".
 Below is list of tests which are in dieharder tests.